makalah-app/makalah-agent/knowledge-base/08-technology-stack-agent-makalah.md

 ## 7. Deployment & Infrastructure {#tsam-deployment-infra}

 *   **7.1.
-Cloud Provider:** Google Cloud Platform (GCP) {#tsam-cloud-provider}
+Cloud Provider:** Render.com (PaaS) {#tsam-cloud-provider}
-    *   **Purpose:** The overarching cloud infrastructure for hosting, deploying, and managing all `Agent-Makalah` services, leveraging its native integration with Google ADK and Gemini API.
+    *   **Purpose:** The primary Platform-as-a-Service for hosting, deploying, and managing all `Agent-Makalah` services, leveraging its ease of use, Git-based deployment, and managed services for databases and caching.
 *   **7.2.
 Containerization:** Docker {#tsam-containerization}
-    *   **Purpose:** To package `Agent-Makalah`'s FastAPI backend and ADK agent components into consistent, isolated environments for simplified deployment and scalability.
+    *   **Purpose:** To package `Agent-Makalah`'s FastAPI backend and ADK agent components into consistent, isolated environments for simplified deployment and scalability on Render.com.
 *   **7.3.
-Compute Services (for Backend & Agents):** Google Cloud Run {#tsam-compute-services}
+Compute Services (for Backend & Agents):** Render Services (e.g., Web Service for FastAPI, Background Workers for ADK Agents) {#tsam-compute-services}
-    *   **Purpose:** For serverless deployment of the FastAPI backend and individual ADK agents.
-Cloud Run is ideal for MVP due to its auto-scaling to zero (cost-effectiveness for fluctuating traffic), rapid deployment, and managed nature, capable of supporting the initial target of 1,000 users effectively.
+    *   **Purpose:** For deploying the FastAPI backend and individual ADK agents as scalable services on Render.com.
+Render Services offer auto-scaling (based on configuration), custom domains, and managed environments suitable for MVP and beyond.
 *   **7.4.
-Monitoring & Logging:** Google Cloud Monitoring, Google Cloud Logging {#tsam-monitoring-logging}
+Monitoring & Logging:** Render built-in Metrics & Logging, with optional integration to external APM/logging services (e.g., Datadog, Sentry) {#tsam-monitoring-logging}
-    *   **Purpose:** For collecting application logs, metrics, and traces from all services, enabling effective monitoring, debugging, and operational insights.
+    *   **Purpose:** For collecting application logs, basic metrics, and traces from services running on Render.com.
+External services can be integrated for more advanced observability if needed.
 *   **7.5.
-Continuous Integration/Continuous Deployment (CI/CD):** GitHub Actions / Google Cloud Build {#tsam-ci-cd}
+Continuous Integration/Continuous Deployment (CI/CD):** GitHub Actions for building Docker images and pushing to a registry; Render.com for auto-deploying from the connected Git repository or Docker registry {#tsam-ci-cd}
-    *   **Purpose:** To automate the software delivery pipeline, including code builds, testing, and deployments to GCP.
+    *   **Purpose:** To automate the software delivery pipeline.
+GitHub Actions can handle build and test automation, while Render.com provides seamless auto-deployment from a linked GitHub repository or a specified Docker image.

 ---